 There are two checkpoints, according to the University's definition of "Satisfactory Progress," by which students must have successfully completed a certain number of credits within the University Core Curriculum. (a) By the time you have attempted 36 semester credits, you must have completed 12 credits of University Core requirements. (b) By the time you have attempted 72 semester credits, you must have completed at least 24 semester credits of University Core requirements.
-For further information, be sure to see "Satisfactory Progress" on p.
-42 of the 2002-2004 Undergraduate Catalog.
+For further information, be sure to see "Student's Responsibility - Satisfactory Progress Toward Degree" in the 2005-2006 Undergraduate Catalog.
 Departments also set criteria for satisfactory progress within their majors, and students should check with the department or their advisor regarding this requirement.